gtronset/beets-filetote/README.md

 ### Renaming files

-Renaming works in much the same way as beets [Path Formats](http://beets.readthedocs.org/en/stable/reference/pathformat.html) with the following considerations:
+Renaming works in much the same way as beets [Path Formats](http://beets.readthedocs.org/en/stable/reference/pathformat.html).
+This plugin supports the below new path queries (from least to most specific).
+Each takes a single corresponding value.

+- `ext:`
+- `paired_ext:`
+- `filename:`

+Renaming has the following considerations:

 - The fields available are `$artist`, `$albumartist`, `$album`, `$albumpath`, `$old_filename` (filename of the extra/artifcat file before its renamed),